SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Experimental Results and Analysis

-Figure~\ref{fig:ablation_dr} compares the effect of progressively reducing the number of synthetic training images for our two best-performing synthetic datasets from~\autoref{fig:DR_Ablation}.
-For both datasets, mAP@50 and mAP@50–95 increase in proportion to the amount of images in the train set.
-However, performance gains become smaller as more data samples are allowed.
-Major performance gains are attained at low thousands image regime, with both datasets retaining competitive accuracy in small train sets.
-This demonstrates that high-fidelity synthetic assets can be effective even in low-data regimes.
+~Figure~\ref{fig:training_size_ablation_comparison} compares the effect of progressively increasing the number of synthetic training images for our two best-performing synthetic datasets from~\autoref{fig:DR_Ablation}.
+For both datasets, mAP@50 and mAP@50:95 increase in proportion to the amount of images in the train set.
+However, performance gains become smaller as more data samples are added

+exhibiting diminishing returns as the training set grows: within the evaluated range, the marginal gain generally decreases, and the final increment contributes less than 0.5~mAP@50 (the Random Texture dataset rises only from 94.9 to 95.1~mAP@50 between the two largest training-set sizes) (Figure~\ref{fig:training_size_ablation_comparison}).
+This behaviour is consistent with prior work on the same robotics benchmark, in which doubling the synthetic set from 4{,}000 to 8{,}000 images changes performance by only $+0.3$~mAP@50 (YOLOv8; $96.1\rightarrow96.4$)~\cite{Zhu2025icra}, indicating that accuracy is governed more by the construction of synthetic variability than by dataset volume within this low-thousands-image regime.
+This setting therefore provides the best balance between coverage and \acrshort{sim-to-real} transfer.